translate/pootle/docs/server/fabric_deployment.rst

 =================================

 Pootle can be deployed using Fabric automation scripts.
-There are other methods to deploy Pootle, perhaps simpler, but this one is intended to perform automated deployments that ease its maintenance tasks and the upgrade to newer versions.
+There are other methods to deploy Pootle, but using Fabric with these scripts allows automated deployments and simplifies maintenance tasks and the upgrade to newer versions.

-The sample scripts bundled with Pootle allow you to deploy a Pootle server within a virtual environment, running in a **Apache** server with *mod_wsgi* using **MySQL** as database server on **Debian**-based systems.
-This sample scripts can be changed to perform different deployments.
+The sample scripts bundled with Pootle allow you to deploy a Pootle server using a Python virtualenv, running on a **Apache** server with *mod_wsgi* using **MySQL** as database server on **Debian**-based systems.
+These sample scripts can be modified to perform different deployments.

 To see a comprehensive list of all Fabric commands available to deploy Pootle check the :ref:`Fabric commands reference <fabric-commands>`.